jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Zuishin.md

 RacialMods:
 Languages: Common; telepathy 100 ft.
 SQ: merge with ward, ward (gate, doorway, or shrine)
+SpecialAbilities:
-SpecialAbilities: >
+  Healing Arrow (Su): >
-  Healing Arrow (Su) As a swift action, a zuishin can infuse an arrow it fires to carry any of the following effects: breath of life, cure light wounds, heal, neutralize poison, remove curse, remove disease, or restoration.
+    As a swift action, a zuishin can infuse an arrow it fires to carry any of the following effects: breath of life, cure light wounds, heal, neutralize poison, remove curse, remove disease, or restoration.
 Using one of these effects consumes a use of the same spell-like ability.
 The zuishin must make a touch attack to deliver the effect to the target-the target takes no damage from the arrow.
+  Holy Weapons (Su): >
-Holy Weapons (Su) Any weapon wielded by a zuishin is treated as if it had the holy special ability.
+    Any weapon wielded by a zuishin is treated as if it had the holy special ability.
 A zuishin creates arrows out of nothing as part of its attacks with any bow it wields.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: